Docimodus

-Docimodus is a small genus of cichlids native to east Africa where they are found in Lake Malawi and one species (D. johnstoni) also occurs in Lake Malombe and the upper Shire River.
+Docimodus is a small genus of cichlids native to east Africa where they are found in Lake Malawi, though one species, (D. johnstoni) also occurs in Lake Malombe and the upper portion of the Shire River.

 The species of this genus have unusual feeding habits: they feed on scales, fins, or skin of other fishes.

 Species

 There are currently two recognized species in this genus: